openebs-archive/openebs-docs/docs/storageengine.md

 ## Overview of a storage engine

 OpenEBS follows CAS architecture, where in each storage volume is provided with it's own storage controller and replica pods.
 A storage engine refers to the software functionality that is associated with a storage volume.
-The storage engine will usually have one controller pod and multiple replication pods.
-Storage engines are usually hardened to optimize a given workload for either with a feature set or for performance.
+A storage engine usually has one controller pod and multiple replication pods.
+Storage engines can be hardened to optimize a given workload for either with a feature set or for performance.

 Operators or administrators typically choose a storage engine with a specific software version and build optimized volume templates that are fine tuned with type of underlying disks, resiliency, number of replicas, set of nodes participating in the Kubernetes cluster.
 Users can then choose an optimal volume template at the time of volume provisioning, thus providing the maximum flexibility in running the optimum software and storage combination for all the storage volumes on a given Kubernetes cluster.